The structure of spatial slices of three-dimensional causal triangulations: Sphere-slices

 (4) Now return to the disc $R$ that was removed from $S_0$ in the first step.
 Let $\overline{R}$ be the cone over $R$, i.e.\ $\overline{R}$ consists of the tetrahedra obtained by adding a common blue vertex to all the triangles in $R$ or alternatively, by gluing the tetrahedra corresponding to triangles in $R$ along interior edges in $R$.
 We can now glue $\overline{R}$ to $C$ along their sides, i.e.\ along the edges in $\pa S =\pa R$.
 The resulting simplicial complex $K$ has Euler characteristic

 since $\chi (\overline{R})=-1$, and $\chi_2(\overline{\partial R}) = 1$ is the Euler characteristic of the cone $\overline{\partial R}$ over $\pa R$, which is in fact a disc.

 (5) Since $K''$ is a disc-slice it is evident from the preceding construction that $\pa K$ consists of two triangulated 2-spheres, one red and one blue.
 The midsection of $K$ is by construction $S_0$.
 By gluing on cones over the two boundary components of $K$ we obtain a simplicial complex $\tilde{K}$ with Euler characteristic 0.
-Since $\tilde{K}$ is clearly a pseudomanifold we conclude (see \cite{seifert}) that $\tilde{K}$ is also a manifold.
+Since $\tilde{K}$ is clearly a pseudomanifold we conclude (see \cite{seifert} p.\ 216) that $\tilde{K}$ is also a manifold.
 In fact, $\tilde{K}$ is simply connected since any closed curve can be deformed to a closed curve on the midsection which is simply connected.
-Hence, $\tilde{K}$ is a 3-sphere by \cite{perel} and $K$ is a cylinder as desired.
-This completes the proof of Theorem \ref{thm2}. $\Box $
+Hence, $\tilde{K}$ is a 3-sphere by \cite{perel} and $K$ is a cylinder as desired.\footnote{This can presumably be proven by lesser means but the argument does not seem to be entirely trivial and we will not elaborate on it here.} This completes the proof of Theorem \ref{thm2}. $\Box $